quantum1studios/GoToggl/README.md

     "description": "GoToggl Entry"
 }
 ```
-Get your API Token here.
+Get your API Token [here](https://track.toggl.com/profile) listed towards the bottom of the page.

 And your ![#f03c15](https://via.placeholder.com/15/f03c15/f03c15.png) workspace and ![#1589F0](https://via.placeholder.com/15/1589F0/1589F0.png) project IDs can be found here in your toggl urls: